SSDD-2025/Grupo-16/doc.md

     <tr>
       <td>name</td>
       <td>String</td>
-      <td>Name that the concert cas, may be the same as the tour one</td>
+      <td>Name that the concert has, may be the same as the tour one</td>
       <td>No</td>
     </tr>
     <tr>